hector-co/QueryX/README.md

 Custom filters can not be used for ordering

 ## Custom filters
-The ```CustomFilterAttribute``` attribute allows changing the default behavior of filters, it can be done in different ways:
+The ```CustomFilterAttribute``` attribute allows changing the default behavior of filters:

-### Decorating a property without a filter type
 ```csharp
 [CustomFilter]
 public int Priority { get; set; }
 ```
-By default this property will be excluded as part of the filter, custom code needs to be written for doing something with the filter value, after the ```Query``` object is created:
+Properties marked with this attribute will be excluded as part of the filter, custom code needs to be written for doing something with the filter value after the ```Query``` object is created:

 ```csharp
 [HttpGet]